Corosan/sane-wrapper/readme.md

 5. Supporting runtime type checks/constraints in GUI is really laborious work - I understand why many similar projects have poor look-and-feel and bad internal state representation in GUI.
 Not sure I will have enough passion to move this one forward further then others.

+6. The more I implement the GUI as "simple usage of C++ wrapper" the more this GUI becomes much more complicated than C++ wrapper itself.
+The latter looks like just very simple piece of code which doesn't make any clever things.